 Choose the Investments in Your Roth IRA

-If you chose to manage your own investments, the safest thing to do is build your portfolio out of index funds and ETFs.
+Many people who want to manage their account safely will build their portfolio out of index funds and ETFs.
 Index funds mirror an overall market index (like the S&P 500) and offer instant diversification.
 ETFs are traded like individual stocks, but they consist of multiple stocks.
 You can also minimize your risk by investing in bonds or bond funds.

-If you are willing to take on more risk, you can try investing in stocks.
-Some stocks are safer than others, but stocks in general tend to be risky and volatile.
-Choosing individual stocks can be difficult for many people, especially beginners, even though they can provide a high return.
-Because of this high risk, your best bet would probably be to start with index funds, mutual funds and ETFs.
+If you’re willing to take on more risk, you can instead invest in stocks.
+Some stocks are safer than others, but stocks in general tend to be riskier and more volatile.
+Choosing individual stocks can be difficult for many people, even though they can provide a high return.

-Unsure of how much risk you want to take on?
-Usually, younger investors are able to take on riskier investments.
-That way even if you lose money temporarily or if the market drops, you have time to weather the storm and rebuild before you hit retirement.
-On the other hand, you’ll more likely want to play it safe the closer you get to retirement.
+Generally speaking, younger investors are able to take on riskier investments.
+That way even if you lose money temporarily or if the market drops, you have time to rebuild before you retire.
+On the other hand, you’ll likely want to play it safe the closer you get to retirement.
 You don’t want to save for decades and then lose it all a year before you retire due to risky practices.

 - Roth IRAs earn the most if you start young and add to them consistently for decades.
 But if you already have a retirement account, you can convert your money to a Roth IRA.